Brian290103/ecoguard-web-app/src/docs/workflow/user-workflow.md

 1. After the tour, the user is prompted to complete their profile.
 2. The user can upload a profile picture, set a username, and add a short bio.
 3. The user can also select their interests (e.g., "Wildlife," "Recycling," "Clean Energy") to personalize their content feed.
+4. During this step, the user grants permission to access their location, which is used for issue reporting and community grouping.

 ---